nico-incubiq/pokedex/README.md

 docker container rm --force running-fun-pokedex
 ```

-## Design principles
-## Code organisation

-## Documentation
-You can access the API documentation at [/swagger-ui.html](http://localhost:8080/swagger-ui.html).

 ## To change for production
-## Storage
+### Caching
 - There is realistically not that many Pokemons out there, it would be more
 efficient to just download the full list and store it locally in a file in
 the project.
 Gotta Cach'Em All!
 - Same thing for the descriptions transformations, this is a static operation
 that will never change at runtime either, so it could be computed in advance
 and stored in a file.
+- If storage in a static file is not acceptable, we could implement a simple cache, either
+by deploying an additional Redis / Memcached server, or by using a `WeakHashMap`.

-## Security
+### Security
-- Disable all management endpoints but the *health* one.
-Set up a different
-profile to have different configurations in prod and dev, or use DotEnv.
-- Add rate limiting, even more considering we are hitting external downstream
+- Add rate limiting; even more considering we are hitting external downstream
-services; it would be considerate
+services; it would be considerate.

+### Plans
+- FunTranslations has a paid plan which lifts the rate limiting, this would be to
+consider for production.

 # TODO
-- Dockerfile
 - Negative test cases + error handling
   - API errors
   - pokemon not found 404, which currently 500 the server